MATH-1300-LN01&WBP01

 - Reading:

-- Exercises due on November 3 Friday
+- Exercises due on November 5 Tuesday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 - Fill in the blank with an expression